girikgarg8/NodeJS/Introduction_to_coercion/Lecture_1_notes_introduction.md

 Q. Now the question arises, how can I test the toPrimitive abstract function, because it is an asbtract function, so I as a programmer can't directly call this function.

-A. The answer to this question, is that the addition(+) and subtraction operators (-), make use of the toNumber/toString abstract functions,and these abstract functions, in turn call the toPrimitive functrion, so we can test the functionality of toPrimitive using these abstract functions.
+A. The answer to this question, is that the addition(+) and subtraction operators (-), make use of the ToNumber/ToString abstract functions,and these abstract functions, in turn call the toPrimitive functrion, so we can test the functionality of toPrimitive using these abstract functions.

+NOTE: ToString is an abstract function while toString is a method of javascript objects.

 See the diagram below:

 [Diagram](https://drive.google.com/open?id=1TDaAjOJDe9WFlNKpBGDwNzsjzrtmHBDM)

-So, now let's understand the toString and toNumber abstract functions, before moving on to addition and subtraction operators.
+So, now let's understand the ToString and ToNumber abstract functions, before moving on to addition and subtraction operators.

+From the documentation:

+==ToString() abstract function==
+    undefined: return "undefined" as a string

+    null: return "null" as a string

+    boolean:  returns "True"/"False" as the case may be

+    Number: calls NumberToString() function

+    String: returns the passed argument

+    Symbol: Throws a TypeError

+    Object: calls the toPrimitive function with hint as "String" , let's say the output is 'x' then recursively passes 'x' into toString function if 'x' is not of type String (Why the need for recursion?
+Becuase ToPrimitive might return a number, it is okay from the POV of toPrimtive but not fine from the POV of ToString abstract function)

+    Formally, this is what is mentioned for Object:
+        Apply the following steps:

+        Let primValue be ?
+ToPrimitive(argument, hint String).
+        Return ?
+ToString(primValue).

+===ToNumber Abstract Function===

+Argument Type	Result
+Undefined NaN

+(Little discussion about NaN: NaN is used to represent an invalid index, for example if in a array an element doesn't exist, then we could return -1, but in language like python -1 also denotes an index, so we return NaN: an indicator of invalid index).

+Null	Return +0.

+Boolean	If argument is true, return 1.
+If argument is false, return +0.

+Number	Return argument (no conversion).

+String	See grammar and conversion algorithm below. (the summary is if a number is like "123", it will be converted into 123, but it will give NaN for any other string like "12345ABC")

+Some examples of this algorithm:
+""->0
+"0"->0
+"-0"->-0
+"3.145"->3.145
+"0."->0
+"."->NaN

+In technical terms, If the grammar cannot interpret the String as an expansion of StringNumericLiteral, then the result of ToNumber is NaN.

+Symbol	Throw a TypeError exception.

+Object: Calls the toPrimitive abstract function with hint as Number, and uses recursion if needed.
+Apply the following steps:

+Let primValue be ?
+ToPrimitive(argument, hint Number).
+Return ?
+ToNumber(primValue).

+== Discussion on Addition operator(+) == (TODO)